kta136/shop_inventory_app/README.md

 High-Level Architecture

-Core Modules & Classes (Implemented in v0.1)
+Core Modules & Classes (Implemented in v0.2)

-Data Models (Implemented in v0.1)
+Data Models (Implemented in v0.2)

-Key Workflows (Implemented/Partially Implemented in v0.1)
+Key Workflows (Implemented/Partially Implemented in v0.2)

-User Interface (Implemented in v0.1)
+User Interface (Implemented in v0.2)

+Next Steps / Things To Do (Post v0.2)

 Phase 2: OCR Integration Plan (Future)

-Technology Stack (Used in v0.1)
+Technology Stack (Used in v0.2)

 Setup & Running

-Future Considerations
+Future Considerations (Long Term)

 Documentation Maintenance

 1. Introduction

-The Shop Sales & Inventory Manager is a cross-platform application designed to help a small shop owner manage daily sales records and maintain product inventory levels.
-It aims to replace or supplement manual tracking methods, providing a digital record and basic reporting capabilities.
-Version 0.1 focuses on establishing the core inventory management functionality.
+The Shop Sales & Inventory Manager is a cross-platform application designed to help a small shop owner manage daily sales records and maintain product inventory levels digitally.
+Version 0.2 establishes the core functionality for manual inventory management and sales entry, including the necessary backend logic, data persistence, and user interfaces for these tasks on native desktop platforms.

 2. Goals & Scope